2013 Career Event for Majors

 *Kristine Brennan (‘98), Vice-President at a large financial services firm

 Additional biographical information about the speakers is included below.

-At this event, each speaker will provide a synopsis of their occupational experiences since graduating from Villanova.
-An open forum for discussion will follow; students are encouraged to pose questions to the speakers about any aspect of their professional lives, how they have reached their current positions, and what advice they can share with undergraduates.
-This annual gathering of students, alumni, faculty, and staff from the Department of Sociology and Criminal Justice has always proven to be a lively and informative event that offers current majors contacts, job leads, and valuable practical insights into various career options.
+At this event, each speaker provided a synopsis of his/her occupational experiences since graduating from Villanova.
+Afterwards, students posed questions to the speakers to learn more about their professional lives and how they have reached their current positions.
+As in past years, this annual gathering proved to be a lively and informative event that offered prospective and current majors valuable practical insights into various career options.

 Networking with Villanova Alumni

 The Office of Undergraduate Students (OUS) sponsors the BRIDGE Society (Build Relationships, Inspire Development & Gain Expertise) that provides current students that opportunity to meet alumni from the College of Arts & Sciences.
 Their mission is to “build relationships among students and alumni in the Arts and Sciences, to inspire both student professional development and alumni institutional development, as well as provide a forum for students to gain the experiences necessary to forge their future direction.”
 The BRIDGE Society organizes lunches and events that allow undergraduates to explore potential career paths and meet alumni who currently work in different arenas including politics, government, law, business, and the nonprofit sector.